 Training the mind, as well as the body, is increasingly being recognized as vital to achieving sporting success.
 Understanding how to apply psychology in sport can help improve an athlete's motivation and ultimately their performance.

 Both sport psychology (focusing on the dynamic interplay between psychological factors and athletic performance) and sport and exercise psychology (focusing on using psychological insight to increase exercise and activity levels) are essential components in empowering performance.
 Whether that be for professional athletes or the general population, an understanding of how the mind works can have a huge impact.

 Psychology for sports performance

-The understanding and application of psychological principles is widely recognised as a fundamental element of performance enhancement in elite sport.
-Recognising the impact that behaviour, motivation, personality, stress and pressure can have on performance can be instrumental in improving the way we coach, train and compete.
+The understanding and application of psychological principles is widely recognized as a fundamental element of performance enhancement in elite sport.
+Recognizing the impact that behaviour, motivation, personality, stress and pressure can have on performance can be instrumental in improving the way we coach, train and compete.

 Athletes all react differently to different situations based on personal natural tendencies and traits.
 This should be taken into account when considering team dynamics and relationships, both between teammates and between athletes and coaches.

 In order to build successful relationships, communication and motivational styles should be modified to suit individual preferences, enabling differentiated training and performance strategies to be implemented both at an individual and team level.

 Performance profiling in sport